Letter attacking values shocks Papillion couple with pride flag in the front yard

 The couple asked that they not be identified in order to protect their children.

-Papillion City Councilman Jason Gaines hasn't seen the letter but said: “It’s always inappropriate for people to send hateful speech.”
+“It’s always inappropriate for people to send hateful speech," said Papillion City Councilman Jason Gaines, who hadn't seen the letter.

 Many of those who commented on social media after learning of the letter were supportive of the couple and were either saddened or angry that someone decided to send it.
 The letter had no return address.